rebelsky/sams-assorted-musings-reflections/prereg-2020S.md

 to courses that offer two sections taught by the same faculty member.
 What are those classes, and what do we see?

-* Fredo Rivera is teaching two sections of ART-103, Introduction to Art History.
+* FR is teaching two sections of ART-103, Introduction to Art History.
 The 11:00 a.m.
 MWF section has 22 students enrolled.
   The 3:00 p.m.
 MWF section has 11 students enrolled.
 It appears that students would prefer something outside of the 3:00 p.m. slot.
   Alternately, there are students taking classes with a lab in the afternoon, or afternoon seminars.
-* Kathranne Knight is teaching two sections of ART-111, Introduction to the Studio.
+* KK is teaching two sections of ART-111, Introduction to the Studio.
 The 10:00 a.m.
 TuTh section has 54 students pre-enrolled.
 The 1:00 p.m.
 TuTh section has 42 students.
 I'm not sure whether these numbers are high enough that they are not informative, but we see another preference toward morning offerings.
-* Jeremy Chen is teaching two sections of ART-134, Drawing.
+* JC is teaching two sections of ART-134, Drawing.
 The 10:00 am MW course has twenty students enrolled; the 1:00 pm MW course has 41 students.
 That seems to be a preference for afternoonofferings.
-* Ben DeRidder is teaching two sections of BCM-262L, the lab for Introduction to Biological Chemistry.
+* BD is teaching two sections of BCM-262L, the lab for Introduction to Biological Chemistry.
 I'm not sure that lab enrollments are as informative as course enrollments, but I note that there are seven students enrolled in his 8:00 am Thursday